Enrollment process for 2013-2014:

 - Get an application at an Open House or other event, complete it and send it in by the US Mail.

-- Complete the online application.
+- Complete the online application available February 3, 2014(the current online application is ONLY for the 2013-2014 academic year).
 It will automatically be sent to the Enrollment Coordinator.

 After the close of the enrollment period – two steps

-Following the close of the enrollment period on February 28, 2013 at 3:30 pm, if there are more applications than openings in a particular grade, we will conduct a lottery on March 1 at 10 am.
-Any applications received by this date will be entered into the lottery and will receive a number.
+Following the close of the enrollment period on February 26, 2014 at 3:30 pm, if there are more applications than openings in a particular grade, we will conduct a lottery on March 6 at 10 am.
+Any applications received by February 26 will be entered into the lottery and will receive a number.
 Letters indicating enrollment or a waiting list number will be sent out as soon as possible after the lottery.
-Anyone turning an application in after February 28, 2013 will be place on the waiting list according to the date received.
+Anyone turning an application in after 3:30 pm on February 26, 2014 will be placed on the waiting list according to the date received.

 #2 Family Meeting